International Computers Limited: International Computers and Tabulators (ICT)

 A later development was GEORGE3, remembered with great affection by a generation of British programmers.

 A series of smaller machines were developed by the ICL Stevenage operation, consisting initially of the 1901 / 1902 / 1903 systems running E3 series executives (e.g. E3RM) and versions of the GEORGE operating system (initially GEORGE1).
 Later developments were the 1901A / 1902A / 1903A with their own Executives and GEORGE2.

-At a time (in the 1960s and 1970s) when IBM/360 series programs had to be recompiled to run in different machine and/or operating system environments, one significant feature of the 1900 series was that programs would function unaltered on any 1900 system, without the need for recompilation.
-Unfortunately ICT, and later ICL, were unable to capitalise on this advantage to make significant inroads into IBM's customer base.
+In contrast to many computers of the 1960s and 1970s, such as IBM/360 series, where programs had to be recompiled to run in different machine and/or operating system environments, one significant feature of the 1900 series was that programs would function unaltered on any 1900 system, without the need for recompilation.